JakePowellLangstaff/C2_Golang_Payload_Lessons_Project/ReadMe.md

 4. Install dependencies
 pip install flask gunicorn

  That is all that is needed — no other packages required.

+note: Gunicorn is not supported on windows

-5. Run locally
+6. Run locally
    python webpage.py

    Site runs at http://localhost:8000

-6. Run with Gunicorn (production) gunicorn --bind 0.0.0.0:8000 --workers 2 webpage:app
+7. Run with Gunicorn (production) gunicorn --bind 0.0.0.0:8000 --workers 2 webpage:app

    Note on Ports